saifahmedarfi/saifahmedarfi/README.md

 - 👋 Hi, I’m @saifahmedarfi
-- 👀 I’m interested in Coding
+- 👀 I’m a musician and a Computer Science Engineering student
-- 🌱 I’m currently learning C
+- 🌱 I’m indulging into web development and software development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 saifahmedarfi/saifahmedarfi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.